 Is that where you are?
 That's really the question.
 As you look at your own life, is your joy that sort of ebbing and flowing tide of earthly things?
 Does your joy rise and fall on your pleasure?
 On your possessions?
 On your prominence, your prestige, your reputation, your comfort, your fulfilled ambitions?
 Your almost unrealistic fantasies being realized?
 Is that where your joy is?
 If it is, you're going to ride the crest and sink to the depths.
 You're going to ebb and flow with the times of life, the changing times, the shifting sands.

-But if your joy is tied to the progress of the gospel and your life is committed to that end, then your joy is ever ever undiminished.
+But if your joy is tied to the progress of the gospel, and your life is committed to that end, then your joy is ever, ever undiminished.
 That's certainly my prayer for my own life and yours as well.
-Don't get caught on that roller coaster, that up and down of acceleration and depression where you ride the crest of joy one minute and sink to the depths of despair the next because everything is predicated on the shifting things of life.
+Don't get caught on that roller coaster, that up and down of exhilaration and depression where you ride the crest of joy one minute and sink to the depths of despair the next, because everything is predicated on the shifting things of life.
 Fix your heart on the progress of the gospel, and it doesn't matter what happens to you as long as you can see God's kingdom being extended.
 And of course you have to be part of that extension in your prayers and in your efforts.
 And if that's what you live for, then that's what you rejoice in.

 What is that passion of your life?
 What do you live for?
 If you live for that, if that's your passion, as you pour your life and your time and your energy and your money into the extension of the gospel, you're going to find your joy is there, too.
 Undiminished no matter what happens to you.
-That's how Paul had joy in ministry in the midst of very very difficult circumstances.
+That's how Paul had joy in ministry in the midst of very, very difficult circumstances.

 Father, we are so grateful for this rich Word.
 O what a blessing, what an insight.
-Help us, Lord, to be so lost in the passion for the progress of the gospel, for the cause of Christ that our joy is solely attached to that and that we care little about other things.
-Help us to pour our energies, our time, our money, our talent, our skills, our minds, our hands, our feet into the cause of Christ into winning people to the Savior, into instructing Christians so that they might be strong and more fruitful, into teaching the Word and discipling and doing all those things that do advance the name of our Lord Jesus.
-And may it be that our joy is attached to that and it knows no breaking point for Your truth will advance, Your church will be built and the gates of hell will not prevail against it.
-May we know that joy, that undying joy, that joy that knows no breaking point, that supreme joy.
-And may we say with Paul, "I rejoice yes, and I will rejoice, no matter what."
+Help us, Lord, to be so lost in the passion for the progress of the gospel, for the cause of Christ, that our joy is solely attached to that and that we care little about other things.
+Help us to pour our energies, our time, our money, our talent, our skills, our minds, our hands, our feet into the cause of Christ, into winning people to the Savior, into instructing Christians so that they might be strong and more fruitful, into teaching the Word and discipling and doing all those things that do advance the name of our Lord Jesus.
+And may it be that our joy is attached to that and it knows no breaking point.
+For Your truth will advance, Your church will be built, and “the gates of hell will not prevail against it.”
+May we know that joy, that undying joy, that joy that knows no breaking point - that supreme joy.
+And may we say with Paul, "I rejoice; yes, and I will rejoice, no matter what."
 In Christ's name.
 Amen.